-Later this year, a new sports centre will be appearing where a two-storey car park once stood.
-But not just any sports centre – one with three NOC*NSF-approved competition halls, two training rooms and a fully equipped gymnasium.
-Covering 8,800 m² (94,700 sq ft), the sports centre will provide facilities to some 11,000 members and twenty-five clubs across fifty or so sports.
+Where a two-storey car park once stood, there is now a brand new Sports Building.
+But not just any Sports Building – one with three competition halls, two training rooms and a fully equipped gymnasium.
+Covering 8,800 m² (94,700 sq ft), the Sports Building will provide facilities to some 11,000 members and twenty-five clubs across fifty or so sports.

-Erasmus University Rotterdam (EUR) will take ownership of the building, and the Erasmus Sport foundation will take on day-to-day management.
-The new sports centre will provide inspirational surroundings for staff and students to train and relax.
+Erasmus University Rotterdam (EUR) is the owner of the building, and the Erasmus Sport foundation is responsible for the day-to-day management.
+The new Sports Building will provide inspirational surroundings for staff and students to train and relax.
 As such, it forms part of the EUR’s plans to encourage physical exercise on campus.

 Erasmus Sport’s director, Jon de Ruiter, summed it up perfectly, explaining, ‘Sport is the best supplement to studying at the EUR.
 And this building’s facilities will be the best imaginable!’